QryptInc/secure-tunnel-quickstart/README.md

 1. Install `docker-compose`
 2. Create a Qrypt [portal](https://portal.qrypt.com) account
-3. Generate a Qrypt usage token (this can be done on the portal)
+3. Generate a Qrypt keygen token (this can be done on the portal)
+    a.
+When generating the token, ensure that it has the `keygen` scope

 ## Setup
 ---